hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 Order creation happens when a customer submits the quote form.
 The process:

-1. **Early Rejection Gates** — client-side blackout date check and unit availability check.
-These prevent obvious invalid submissions but are not the trusted enforcement gate (Stripe checkout is).
+1. **Early Rejection Gates** — client-side blackout date check (`check_date_blackout` RPC) and unit availability check.
+These are pre-validation only; the authoritative enforcement gates are server-side at Stripe checkout.

 2. **Customer Handling** — looks up customer by email.
 If found, updates; if new, creates.
 The customer record is linked to the order.

 3. **Address Handling** — calls `upsertCanonicalAddress()` to create or find a deduplicated address record.
 The address is geocoded (lat/lng stored for travel fee calculation).

 4. **Order Record Creation** — inserts the `orders` record with:
-   - Status = `draft`
+   - `status = 'draft'`
    - All pricing fields (subtotal, fees, tax, deposit, balance)
    - Fee waiver flags if admin applied any waivers in the quote
    - Consent flags (SMS, card-on-file) from the form
+   - Referral source and detail fields
+   - Billing address fields from checkout

 5. **Order Items** — creates `order_items` records for each unit in the cart with a snapshot of the price at time of booking.